jkeam/hello-go/README.md

 #### Quay

-To push to quay instead of deploying, you can also edit the pipeline (pipeline/pipeline.yaml) to drop the `deploy-dev` command and update the `buildah` task to perform a push to some registry.
+While completely optional, to push to quay instead of deploying, you can also edit the pipeline (pipeline/pipeline.yaml) to drop the `deploy-dev` command and update the `buildah` task to perform a push to some registry.
 This is what is done in `pipeline/pipeline-to-quay.yaml`.
 The quay repository is currently hardcoded,